 Today's Runes for Tyra Banks

-The left rune represents an important element of the past.
+| The right rune represents the critical element of the future, at the core of the final outcome.
 Gebo means gift, and like many gifts, the rune may be understood on many levels.
 Gifts are generally positive things, for both the giver and the recipient.
 In many cultures however, gifts and favors carry with them an obligation to respond in kind.
 It is for this reason that gifts, and hence the rune Gebo, are frequently symbolic of friendships, marriages, alliances, mergers, and other bonds between people or organizations.
 Gebo is a strong rune and the unions represented are strong as well.
 Moreover, Gebo is not reversible, as true friendships are not easily undone. |

 |